Sarah Duffy

 Climate Change, Adaptation, and Sovereign Risk

-How costly are natural disasters for emerging markets?
-I consider this question paying special attention to the role of adaptation and financial frictions limiting fiscal space.
+Abstract Many emerging markets face high borrowing costs and exposure to natural disasters.
+How will fiscal constraints affect the adaptation to, and therefore the losses from, climate change in such economies?
 A sovereign default model augmented with natural disasters and endogenous adaptation predicts that i) climate change increases borrowing costs, ii) adaptation reduces borrowing costs, and iii) default risk constrains adaptation.
-These economies suffer from an 'adaptation trap': high borrowing costs restrict adaptation, leading to higher losses from disasters and higher borrowing costs in the future.
-In order to test these predictions I construct a novel measure of adaptation using text analysis to identify adaptation expenditures in government budgets.
+These economies suffer from an `adaptation trap': high borrowing costs restrict adaptation, leading to higher losses from disasters and higher borrowing costs in the future.
+To test these predictions I construct a novel measure of adaptation using text analysis to identify adaptation expenditures in government budgets.
 Consistent with the model, I document a robust positive relationship between sovereign ratings and adaptation as well as a positive causal effect of cyclone strikes on default risk that is attenuated by adaptation.
-The sovereign risk- adaptation channel is quantitatively important in the calibrated model.
-In the Caribbean 10% of GDP losses from cyclones are due to default risk.
-Debt relief is effective in mitigating these losses.
+The sovereign risk- adaptation channel is quantitatively important in the estimated model.
+In the Caribbean $10\%$ of GDP losses from cyclones are due to default risk.
+This loss increases with climate change but can be mitigated by debt relief policies.

 The Carbon Premium and Policy Risk Exposure: A Text-Based Approach